History and background

 Our program to overhaul the Housai engine

 We see there being two somewhat different markets for these overhauls.
-Firstly, for the military market, and indeed we are in discussions with the air forces in both Bangladesh and Sri Lanka, we can see that their requirement is for an engine that is absolutely standard, so our proposals have been to keep the engine as original as possible, but to use the significantly superior SPC pistons which, although using the same piston “blank” have three totally modern piston rings, so significantly reducing oil consumption and related issues.
+Firstly, for the military market, and indeed we are in discussions with the air forces in both Bangladesh and Sri Lanka; we can see that their requirement is for an engine that is absolutely standard, so our proposals have been to keep the engine as original as possible, but to use the significantly superior Carillo pistons, which are made of a far better aluminium which expands at almost the same rate as the steel cylinder so the clearance when cold can be considerably reduced, thus minimising oil consumption; preventing fouled sparking plugs and also giving additional power.
 And also the technical specialists in these air forces seem to accept the idea of our excellent automotive plug conversion.
 But otherwise the engines would remain as standard.

 The modifications required for increased power